mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/monitoring/index.md

   group_interval: 5m
   repeat_interval: 1h

-  # If an alert isn't caught by a route, send it slack.
+  # If an alert isn't caught by a route, send it to slack.
   receiver: slack_general
   routes:
     - match: